cjekel/similarity_measures/README.rst

 Quantify the difference between two arbitrary curves
 ====================================================

-Curves in this case are: - discretized by inidviudal data points - are ordered from a beginning to an ending
+Curves in this case are: - discretized by inidviudal data points - ordered from a beginning to an ending

 Consider the following two curves.
 We want to quantify how different the